jmnarloch/hermes-spring-cloud-starter-stream/README.md

           destination: 'io.jmnarloch.events.purchases'
 ```

-In this way you specify the fully qualified name of the Hermes topic.
+This way you specify the fully qualified name of the Hermes topic.

-Alternative approach is to define the your own channel binding, example:
+Alternative approach is to design the your own binding, example:

 ```
 interface Events {